A shared vision

 Modelo de Inversión y Desarrollo

-As local capacities strengthen, dependence on external support decreases.
+As local capacities consolidate, dependence on external support decreases.

 Team

-We are a multidisciplinary team that combines extensive experience with fieldwork, community relations, government, applied science, market engagement, private sector and donors.
+We are a multidisciplinary team that combines deep expertise with on-the-ground experience, spanning community engagement,government relations, applied science, and private sector and donor integration.